 Click here to see the brochure page for the Universidad Carlos III de Madrid Direct Enrollment program.
 There are subtle differences between the course options for these two programs as well and it is recommended you look at both to find the best program for you.

-- Students must have completed at least 45 credits at the time of departure with a minimum 2.5 GPA.
+- Students must have completed at least 45 credits at the time of departure.

-- Students should not study abroad the last semester of senior year if they plan to graduate on time.
+- Students planning to study abroad in the last semester of their senior year should discuss this with their GEO program administrator and major advisor as this may affect their ability to graduate on time.

-- Recent transfer students cannot study abroad their first semester at Mason.
+- Recent transfer students cannot study abroad their first semester (not including summer) at Mason.

 Choosing Courses Abroad